A Guide To Soaking Beans + Legumes

 - Traditional Soaking.
 Traditionally beans are soaked by covering them with about 2-4 inches of water and about 1 tablespoon salt per pound of dried beans; let them soak for at least 4 hours or up to 12 hours/overnight.
 Drain the soaking water and rinse before cooking them.

 - Quick Hot Soak.
 Quick-soaking is a great option if you still have some time, but forget to soak your beans overnight.
 This can be done by putting the beans in a pot covered with about 2 inches of water and adding salt to help speed up the process.
 On the stove, bring the pot of beans to a boil and boil for about 10 minutes for larger beans and 2-3 minutes for smaller legumes, like lentils.
-Then turn off the heat, and cover with a lid allowing them to soak for an hour.
+Then turn off the heat, and cover them with a lid allowing them to soak for an hour.
 Drain the soaking water and rinse the legumes/beans and cook them as usual.

 - No Soak.
 If you are really short on time you can skip soaking the beans but they will take much longer to cook.
 Make sure there is always enough water in the pot to cover the beans.
 Remember, this method can make begins less nutritious and cause some gas and bloating.

 Note: Make sure to use fresh water when you go to cook your beans.
-Read our full guide on how to cook legumes and beans here.

 Soaking Beans + Legumes, Final Words